 A2.3 Final Effort and Duration estimates

 We will be estimating our effort and the project’s length using COCOM’s Basic Organic mode because we are working on a small project with a small team and no technical innovation.
-The project’s front end and back end will be implement using Python frameworks; the average SLOC/FP for Python is 53 lines of code, according to “namcook.com” case example 6.
+The project’s front end and back end will be implemented using Python frameworks; the average SLOC/FP for Python is 53 lines of code, according to “namcook.com” case example 6.

 The KLOC for our project is equal to SLOC*FP/1000 = 25.82